Morph: A Motion-free Physics Optimization Framework for Human Motion Generation: Method

 \subsection{Physics-Based Motion Refinement}

 Since most existing motion generation models lack explicit physical constraints, they often produce motions with noticeable artifacts, as shown in Fig.~\ref{fig:physic_plaus}.
 To address this, the Motion Physics Refinement (MPR) module is tasked with projecting the generated motion $\boldsymbol{\tilde{x}}^{1:L}$, which disregards the laws of physics, into a physically-plausible motion $\boldsymbol{\hat{x}}^{1:L}$.
-As shown in Fig.~\ref{fig:morph_whole_framework}, the MPR module consists of three components: a motion imitator, a physics simulator and a motion discriminator.
+As shown in Fig.~\ref{fig:morph_whole_framework}, the MPR module consists of three components: a motion imitator, a physics simulator and a motion prior reward model.
 Specifically, the motion imitator controls a simulated character to mimic the input motion $\boldsymbol{\tilde{x}}^{1:L}$ within the physics simulator.
 The resulting motion $\boldsymbol{\hat{x}}^{1:L}$ from the physics simulator is considered physically plausible, as it adheres to the laws of physics.
-Additionally, the motion discriminator seeks to align the distribution of refined motions $\boldsymbol{\hat{x}}^{1:L}$ with that of input motions $\boldsymbol{\tilde{x}}^{1:L}$, further ensuring the naturalness and realism of the physics-refined motions.
+Additionally, the prior reward model penalize the non-human motions further ensuring the naturalness and realism of the physics-refined motions.